 Almost ready!
 Keep on track by making sure to:

-• Start the Dirty Jobs: If you’re not using a cleaning service, it’s time to defrost your freezer, clean your oven, scrub the baseboards, clean behind the toilet and so on.
+• Start the Dirty Jobs: If you’re not using a cleaning service, it’s time to defrost your freezer, clean your oven, scrub the baseboards, clean behind the toilet, and so on.
+As mentioned, this is especially important if your security deposit is riding on a clean apartment.

 • Sell Your Car: If you’ve planned to sell your car, transact now and schedule pickup for later.